 How much to replace car window on Ford Fiesta?

-• Type of Window: The cost will differ depending on whether you are replacing a side window, rear window, or windshield.
-Windshields are typically more expensive due to their size and the technology they may contain, such as sensors.
+- Type of Window: The cost can differ depending on whether it's a side window, rear window, or windshield.
+Side and rear windows are generally less expensive to replace than the windshield.

 Which window on a car is most expensive to replace?